 Follow the client’s elevation diagram to ensure all devices are mounted in the required cabinet locations.

 Mobilize skilled data center technicians to assist the client with power, coax, cat 6, and fiber cabling.

 Smart Hands Support

 Resources trained in data center installation services who can handle everything from unpacking equipment, inventorying & asset tagging hardware, and rack-mounting devices to custom pre-cut cabling of cat6, fiber, coax, and grounding wire.

 FGX was instrumental in helping our client manage the project from procurement through power on.
 We maintained organization and transparency by centralizing our client’s purchase orders and the final shipping manifests in our service portal.
 The status and current location of each device was available in real time throughout the project.
 FGX completed the data center installation by closely managing the smart hands team on the ground in Amsterdam.

 Total Shipment Value

-FGX devised a 3-month project execution road-map based on the client’s required deadline for go-live in Russia.
+FGX devised a project execution road-map based on the client’s required deadline to go live.
 This detailed outline provided our client, the VAR, and FGX with structured guidance and transparency on all deadlines.
-The dedicated project manager assigned to this project also ensured that all parties stayed on task and were aware of the dependencies related to their assigned tasks.
+The dedicated project manager assigned also ensured that all parties stayed on task and were aware of the dependencies related to their assigned tasks.